ColeDeanShepherd/OSFPS/To-Do.md

 #### Low-Priority

-- Make sniper rifle shots visible if you shoot and don't move.
+- Fix destroy errors on close in editor.
+- Fix sticky grenade rubber banding.
+- Make game look the same in the editor and the standalone player.
 - Add listen servers.
   - Make sure systems aren't updated twice.
   - Make sure changes to the game state aren't done twice.